redtrillix/SpaceSniffer/README.md

-<b><sub>:exclamation:This is an unofficial source, with the binaries being grabbed from the official website, no support will be provided for these binaries.:exclamation:</sub></b>
+<b><sub>:exclamation:This is an unofficial source, with the binaries being grabbed from the official website.
+No support will be provided for these binaries.:exclamation:</sub></b>

 # SpaceSniffer - Unofficial source